Skip to main content

 Screenshot of the instructor student view dashboard with Count, Percent Read, Acknowledgement badge, and Last Viewed elements noted.

-6. To close the list, select any area on the page outside of the list (i.e. the grayed background of the page).
+4. To close the list, select any area on the page outside of the list (i.e., the grayed background of the page) or the close "X" icon.

 Professors may also go to the main Pepperdine Simple Syllabus service and access the same details from the "Completed" syllabi in their instructor dashboards (select Edit Syllabus in Pepperdine Syllabus and then choose the link "View your Simple dashboard" near the top).